 Contributions may be continued in Malaysia.
-Leaflet NI 38 "National Insurance Contributions for People Living Abroad", or its current equivalent is a useful document to consult https://www.gov.uk/government/publications/social-security-abroad-ni38.
+Leaflet NI 38 "Social Security Abroad", or its current equivalent is a useful document to consult.
 Some expatriates pay Class Three Contributions to maintain full entitlement to the UK State Pension and certain other rights.